Velocidex/velociraptor-web/content/docs/getting-started/stand_alone/_index.md

-You can always add new users to the GUI using the command `velociraptor --config server.config.yaml user add MyUserName --role admininistrator`.
+You can always add new users to the GUI using the command `velociraptor --config server.config.yaml user add MyUserName --role administrator`.
 User credentials are usually stored in the data store and not in the config file (except for the root users created with the wizard).
 If you need to change a user's password simply add them again with the new password.

 Each user account can have a different role attached to it.
-Currently some of the more useful roles are "reader", "analyst", "investigator", "artifact_writer" and "admininistrator".
+Currently some of the more useful roles are "reader", "analyst", "investigator", "artifact_writer" and "administrator".

 ## 4. Start the server